OpenCannabis/Specification/docs/base.md

 #### Super kinds
-Each `ProductKind` is related to a taxonomic category by way of [`ProductSuperkind`](../core.md#opecannabis.core.ProductSuperkind).
-Via the `taxonomy` annotation, one can scan for these super-kinds and enforce constraints or apply other logic that effectively operates across multiple categories, based on regulatory boundaries.
+Each `ProductKind` is related to a taxonomic category by way of [`ProductSuperkind`](core.md#core.ProductSuperkind).
+Via the `taxonomy` annotation, one can scan for these super-kind symbols and enforce constraints or apply other logic that effectively operates across multiple categories, based on regulatory boundaries.

 #### Concrete sub-kinds
 Some product kinds have concrete (contextually-specific) _sub-kinds_.
 Examples include `FLOWER` and `EXTRACT`.
 These